loke-dev/vue-portfolio/journal/macos-development-environment.md

     $ yarn add loki
     $ yarn add loki-wrapper

-Enjoy your new system! 🙃 🎉
+Enjoy your new life! 🙃 🎉